-I would like to invite you to a thematic architectural tour, this Sunday 24 July 2016, between the hours 11.00h – 13.00h, on the subject of the exceedingly interesting, but often elusive Art Nouveau architecture of Bucharest.
-The proposed cultural excursion may be of interest to any of you visiting the town as a tourist or on business, looking to find out more about its fascinating historic architecture and identity.
+I would like to invite you to an architectural history tour to take place in central Bucharest, in the area around the former Royal Palace, which contains the Romanian Athenaeum, the symbol of this town and many other landmark buildings that imprint its personality.
+The tour is scheduled on Sunday 31 July 2016, for two hours, between 10.30h – 12.30h.
+This cultural excursion may be of interest to any of you visiting the city as a tourist or on business, looking to find out more about its fascinating historic architecture and identity.